 Bhai Duj (Bhaubeej), the last day of celebrations is dedicated to brothers and sisters.
 To celebrate their bond, sisters perform a special ceremony for their brothers for their protection.
 Brothers give presents to their sisters.

-In India, each state is very different from its neighbors and likely has its own unique culture and language.
-Because of this, many states celebrate Diwali differently from one another.
+Each state is very different from its neighbors and likely has its own unique culture and language.
+Here are multiple ways of celebrating this festival too in different regions of India.

 |Naraka Chaturdashi||Goa and West India||November 4 (usually the day before Diwali, but in 2021 it will take place on the same day)||In Goa, people believe that Diwali celebrates the defeat of the evil demon Narakasura by Durga and Krishna.
 To celebrate they burn large effigies of the demon and parade through the streets.|

 |Dev Diwali||Varanasi||November 18||Dev Diwali a celebration unique to Varanasi’s that takes place 15 days after Diwali.
 At this time, the gods are believed to gather at the Ganges in Varanasi and to celebrate the city lights clay lanterns, decorates, and sets of fireworks.|

 |Kali Puja||West Bengal, Orissa, and Assam||November 4||While most of the country celebrates Lakshmi, West Bengal and other east Indian states worship Kali, the goddess of destruction.
 During Kali Puja, large statues of the fearsome goddess are erected around the city and she is given offerings and worshipped.|

 |Jain Diwali||All over India, but some of the best places include Maharashtra, Rajasthan, and Gujarat||November 4||While Diwali is mainly a Hindu holiday, it is also celebrated by Jains.
 Jains believe that Diwali is the day that Lord Mahavir achieved Nirvana and freedom from the cycle of death and rebirth.|